 Senior Writer, ESPN.com

-Maisel has been honored six times for Best Story by the Football Writers Association of America, including the each of the last three years, most recently for an ESPN.com game story about Oregon’s defeat of Florida State in the 2014 College Football Playoff semifinal.
-He also shared an award for the Best Enterprise Story from the Associated Press Sports Editors while at Newsday.
-He served as president of the Football Writers Association of America in 1995.
+Maisel has been honored seven times for Best Story by the Football Writers Association of America, most recently for a 2018 ESPN.com column about the family of Tyler Hilinski, the Washington State quarterback who ended his life in January of that year.
 The FWAA honored Maisel in Jan.
 2016 with the Bert McGrane Award, the equivalent of the organization’s Hall of Fame.
-He is also a member of the Honors Court, which selects the members of the College Football Hall of Fame for the National Football Foundation.
+He also has been honored twice by the Associated Press Sports Editors, who in 2019 named him one of the 10 best sports columnists in the nation.
+Maisel also serves on the Honors Court, which selects the members of the College Football Hall of Fame for the National Football Foundation.

-Maisel earned a bachelor’s degree in American Studies from Stanford University and is a graduate of Murphy High in Mobile, Ala., which accounts for his lifelong love of college football.
+Maisel earned a bachelor’s degree in American Studies from Stanford University in 1981 and is a 1977 graduate of Murphy High in Mobile.